Gol Gol

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-According to AreaSearch's aggregation of postcode level ATO data released for financial year ended June 2023, Gol Gol suburb had a median income among taxpayers of $60,597 and an average income of $74,237.
-Both figures exceed the national averages of $52,390 and $65,215 respectively in Regional NSW.
-Based on Wage Price Index growth of 8.86% from financial year ended June 2023 to September 2025, estimated median income for Gol Gol is approximately $65,966 and average income is around $80,814 by that date.
-From the Australian Bureau of Statistics Census conducted in August 2021, incomes in Gol Gol cluster at the 71st percentile nationally.
-The majority of residents, 37.1% or 766 people, fall within the $1,500 - $2,999 weekly income bracket, which aligns with the surrounding region's 29.9%.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ended June 2023, Gol Gol suburb had median income among taxpayers at $60,597 and average income at $74,237.
+These figures are higher than national averages of $52,390 and $65,215 respectively in Regional NSW.
+Based on Wage Price Index growth rate of 10.32% since financial year ended June 2023, estimated median income as of March 2026 would be approximately $66,851 and average income at $81,898.
+From the Census conducted in August 2021, incomes in Gol Gol cluster around 71st percentile nationally.
+The majority of residents, 37.1%, fall into the $1,500 - 2,999 weekly earnings bracket, with a total of 787 people.
+This aligns with surrounding regions where this cohort represents 29.9%.
 Notably, 30.9% of Gol Gol residents earn over $3,000 per week, indicating significant affluence and supporting premium retail services.
-After accounting for housing costs, residents retain 88.5% of their income, reflecting robust purchasing power.
-The area's SEIFA income ranking places it in the 6th decile nationally.
+After accounting for housing costs, residents retain 88.5% of their income, reflecting strong purchasing power.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income